Omaha Philatelic Society Celebrates its Centennial Year!

 Society Publishes First Newsletter, Grows Fast

 The first stamp exhibition sponsored by the Omaha Philatelic Society was held on May 22nd to June 4th, 1929, at the Aquila Court Art Gallery.
-Seventy-five frames of stamps were exhibited.
+Seventy-five frames of stamps and postal history were exhibited.

 Our Mission